BasicPrimitives/javascript/apireference/algorithms.md

  `onNewFamilyNodeCallback()`

-Callback function for cretion of new family nodes
+Callback function for creation of new family nodes

  Returns: `object` - returns new family node.